Thank you for adopting! You just saved a life.

 Schedule a vet appointment

 We recommend making a wellness exam appointment with the vet you plan to use moving forward within the first week after adoption, the sooner the better if you’ve adopted a puppy.
 It’s important to establish a relationship with your new veterinarian as early as possible so that they can answer your questions and provide advice if something comes up in the future.
 All veterinarians have their own personal recommendations depending on their backgrounds and your lifestyle that will be helpful for your veterinary care management as your pet grows.
 Bring the medical records that you got at the time of adoption with you so that your vet knows where your new pet stands regarding vaccines and other treatment.
+First Avenue Veterinary Hospital, a clinic we’re at like every day, waives the exam fee on the first visit for new adopters.

 Talk to a trainer